Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Fanatic Purifiers: +25% market fee
  * Meritocracy: Specialist pop resource output +5% from +10%
- * Parliamentary System: +30% unity from factions from +40%
+ * Parliamentary System: +30% unity from factions from +40% and cannot be removed once chosen
  * Citizen Service: +10% Naval capacity from +15%
  * Sovereign Guardian: -40% to empire size from pops from -50%
  * Barbaric Despoiler: +25% market fee